symbioticMe/proBatch/README.md

 All steps of batch effects analysis and correction are illustrated in the vignette,
     using the subset of real-world large-scale dataset.

+Please use following manuscript for citation:
+Diagnostics and correction of batch effects in large-scale proteomic studies: a tutorial.
+Molecular Systems Biology 17, e10240 (2021).

 ## Installing

 Install the dependencies: